 Historic Houses, Castles and Windmills

 Experience nearly one thousand years of jaw-dropping history at Lincoln Castle from battles, to hangings and ghostly tales.
-View the Magna Carta - one of the four surviving originals sealed by King John in 1215 - and experience the only Victorian prison chapel of its kind.

 The dramatic red brick tower of Tattershall Castle is a masterpiece of medieval brick architecture.
 With elaborate brick vaulting, stone fireplaces, a double moat and breath-taking views, it was built in the 15th century by one of the most powerful men in England - Ralph Cromwell - to impress and to dominate.